Omar-X/SuperMario_Cpp_project/README.md

 ![Maze](https://github.com/Omar-X/SuperMario_Cpp_project/assets/55954393/5ad2660b-395d-418f-abd0-75513dcba66f)

 ## Requirements
-* This game is designed for linux user initially.
+* This game is designed for linux users initially.
 * requires SFML lib to be installed.

 ## How it work